Upcoming National Workshops

 • There is no wasted yardage

-Anita’s radical pre-fab technique is seemingly mindless allowing you the time and opportunity to combine fabrics and compose the quilt.
+The fast and radical technique allows for the time and opportunity to combine fabrics and compose the quilt.
 The ease of the block construction belies the sophistication of the quilt’s appearance.
 Make the quilt any size you wish.
 Sewing machine and rotary cutting experience required.
 Suitable for all levels of experience.

 Made entirely of Liberty of London brand fabrics